Darkhan-Sol0/simple_qb/README_eng.md

 	"lte":     "<=",          // less than or equal
 	"gt":      ">",           // greater than
-	"gte":     ">=",          // greater than or equal "like":    "LIKE",        // like (for string expressions) (deprecated) "in":      "IN",          // in list (deprecated)
+	"gte":     ">=",          // greater than or equal "like":    "LIKE",        // like (for string expressions) "in":      "IN",          // in list
-	"null":    "IS NULL",     // null value (deprecated) "notnull": "IS NOT NULL", // non-null value (deprecated) }
+	"null":    "IS NULL",     // null value
+	"notnull": "IS NOT NULL", // non-null value
+}
 ```
 ---